capen/chef-repo/README.md

 git clone git://github.com/live-community/chef-repo.git /var/chef
 ```

-Once it is on the instance, include the Intuit Public Cookbooks and bootstrap the instance by running the below from within the directory:
+* Once the repo is downloaded, include the Intuit Public Cookbooks submodule and bootstrap the instance by running the below from within the directory:

 ```
 cd /var/chef